10 am to 5 pm daily (except Christmas Day)

 - Please see our maps for the locations of disabled toilets, lifts and other facilities.

-- Some exhibits have low level lighting to protect the objects on display.
+- Lighting levels vary throughout the Memorial.
+Some exhibits have low lighting to protect the objects on display.

-- Other parts of the Memorial – such as the Striking by night experience in Anzac Hall and the Conflicts 1945 to Today galleries – contain bright, flashing lights.
+- Other parts of the Memorial, such as the Striking by Night experience in Anzac Hall and the Conflicts 1945 to Today galleries, contain bright, flashing lights.